 - 1. Follow these steps to create a FlashCopy session: - a) In the menu bar, click Sessions. - b) On the Sessions page, click Create Session. - c) In the Create Session window, select the following options:

 - DS8000

 - FlashSystem/IBM Spectrum Virtualize

 - SAN Volume Controller

-- Storwize Family (for storage systems in the IBM Storwize family)

-- Storwize V7000 Unified

 Select FlashCopy.